lambda-feedback/comparePhysicalQuantities/app/docs/user.md

 - If there is a short form symbol for a prefix that collides with the short form for a unit (i.e. `m`) then it is assumed the that unit will always be placed to the right of another unit in compound units, e.g. `mN` will be interpreted as `milli newton`, `Nm` as `newton metre`, `mmN` as `milli metre newton`, `mNm` as `milli newton metre` and `Nmm` as `newton milli metre`.
 - Longer short form symbols take precedence over shorter short forms, e.g. `sr` will be interpreted as `steradian` instead of `second radian`.

 **Note:** Only the short forms listed in the tables below are accepted.
-This means some common practices, such as writing `h` for hour will not be handled correctly.

 ## Inputs
 All input parameters need to be supplied via the **Grading parameters** panel.